Understanding the Merchant Cash Advance

-- Merchant cash advances are fixed-price loans.
-That means that a business owner will pay a fixed amount of interest for the upfront cash no matter how quickly they pay off the loan.
+- Merchant cash advances are fixed-price funding.
+That means that a business owner will pay a fixed amount of interest for the upfront cash no matter how quickly they pay off the funding.

 - Payments on cash advances are made daily, and fluctuate as sales volume fluctuates.